-Keep reading to see why you should never visit the Austin Aquarium, or any facility owned by members of the Covino family:
+Keep reading to see why you should never visit Austin Aquarium, or any facility owned by members of the Covino family.

 - Two otters—Scooter and Sadie—were observed exhibiting abnormal, repetitive behaviors at the Austin Aquarium.
 Scooter was observed “constantly sucking his right front foot,” which remained in his mouth even when he was walking throughout the exhibit.
 Sadie was seen tossing her head while “repetitively running in a circle around one area of the exhibit.”